-The data in our study were based on the Project for the Analysis of Learning and Achievement in Mathematics (PALMA; Frenzel, Pekrun, Dicke, & Goetz, 2012; Marsh, Pekrun, Lichtenfeld, et al., 2016; Marsh, Pekrun, Parker, et al., 2016; Murayama et al., 2013; Murayama et al., 2015; Pekrun et al., 2007; Pekrun, Lichtenfeld, Marsh, Murayama, & Goetz, in press), a large-scale longitudinal study investigating the development of math achievement and its determinants during secondary school in Germany.
-The study was conducted in the German federal state of Bavaria and consisted of five measurement waves spanning Years 5 to 9 in secondary school (the last five years of compulsory education), as well as school grades from the last year of primary school (Year 4).
-A unique aspect of our study that derives from the nature of the German school system is that the primary schools considered here, in contrast to the secondary schools, were not tracked, and thus were relatively heterogeneous in relation to achievement in Year 4 (prior to the start of high school).
-Primarily on the basis of primary school performance, starting in Year 5, students are tracked into three school types that are relatively homogeneous in relation to achievement: high-achievement (Gymnasium), middle-achievement (Realschule), or low-achievement (Hauptschule) school tracks.
+The data in our study were based on the Project for the Analysis of Learning and Achievement in Mathematics (PALMA; Frenzel, Pekrun, Dicke, & Goetz, 2012; Marsh, Pekrun, Lichtenfeld, et al., 2016; Marsh, Pekrun, Parker, et al., 2016; Murayama et al., 2013; Murayama et al., 2016; Pekrun et al., 2007; Pekrun, Lichtenfeld, Marsh, Murayama, & Goetz, 2017), a large-scale longitudinal study investigating the development of math achievement and its determinants during secondary school in Germany.
+The study was conducted in the German federal state of Bavaria and consisted of five measurement waves spanning Years 5 to 9 in secondary school (the last 5 years of compulsory education), as well as school grades from the last year of primary school (Year 4).
+A unique aspect of our study that derives from the nature of the German school system is that the primary schools considered here, in contrast to the secondary schools, were not tracked, and thus were relatively heterogeneous in relation to achievement in Year 4 (prior to the start of secondary school).
+Primarily on the basis of primary school performance, starting in Year 5, students are tracked into three school types that are relatively homogeneous in relation to achievement: high- achievement (Gymnasium), middle-achievement (Realschule), or low-achievement (Hauptschule) school tracks.

-Excluding a small number of students for whom tracking was not introduced until Year 7 rather than Year 5, students (N = 3,370; 50% girls; mean age = 11.7 at Year 5, SD = 0.7) the sampling design resulted in a representative sample of students in Bavaria, in terms of student characteristics (e.g., gender, urban versus rural, SES; see Pekrun et al., 2007).
-At the first assessment (grade 5), the sample comprised 1,923 students.
-In each subsequent year, the study not only tracked the children who had participated in previous assessments, but also included those children who had not yet participated in the study but had become children of PALMA classrooms at the time of the assessment (see Pekrun et al., 2007), resulting in sample sizes of 1,903 (Year 6), 2,237 (Year 7), 2,266 (Year 8), 8; 2,266 (Year 9), and 2,386 (Year 10).
+Excluding a small number of students for whom tracking was not introduced until Year 7 rather than Year 5, students (N = 3,450; 50% girls; M age = 11.7 at Year 5, SD = 0.7), the sampling design resulted in a representative sample of students in Bavaria, in terms of student characteristics (e.g., gender, urban vs. rural, socioeconomic status; see Pekrun et al., 2007).
+At the first assessment (Grade 5), the sample comprised 2001 students.
+In each subsequent year, the study not only tracked the children who had participated in previous assessments, but also included those children who had not yet participated in the study but had become children of PALMA classrooms at the time of the assessment (see Pekrun et al., 2007), resulting in sample sizes of 1,992 (Year 6), 2,327 (Year 7), 2,342 (Year 8), 8; and 2,461 (Year 9) 2,461.
 Due in part to this sampling design, a substantial portion of the sample had missing data for at least one of the measurement waves.
-Across the five waves, 38% participated in all five measurement waves (i.e., Grades 5-9), and 9%, 19%, 15%, and 19% took part in four, three, two, or one of the assessments, respectively.
+Across the five waves, 38% participated in all five measurement waves (i.e., Grades 5 through 9), and 9%, 19%, 15%, and 19% took part in four, three, two, or one of the assessments, respectively.

-Students answered the questionnaire towards the end of each successive school year.
+Students answered the questionnaire toward the end of each successive school year.
 All instruments were administered in the students' classrooms by trained external test administrators.
 Participation in the study was voluntary and parental consent was obtained for all students.
-Agreement was high (100% for schools and over 90% for students at each data wave), and the final sample closely represented the intended sample and population more generally (Pekrun, et al., 2007).
-To ensure participant confidentiality, surveys were identified by an anonymous code number.
+Agreement was high (100% for schools and over 90% for students at each data wave), and the final sample closely represented the intended sample and population more generally (Pekrun et al., 2007).
+Surveys were identified by an anonymous code number to ensure participant confidentiality.